 And last but not least, an “N” before a ‘voiceless fricative’ (meaning an “S”, “F’ or “TH”) can be found in Dutch and German, but is largely lost in English and Frisian.

 Interestingly, though Frisian is still widely spoken in Frisian households the education is generally in Dutch.
-This means that when people in Friesland learn English it will most likely be taught in English, which means many Frisians don’t make the connections between English and their native language (and I say this from experience).
+This means that when people in Friesland learn English it will most likely be taught in Dutch, which means many Frisians often don’t make the connections between English and their native language (and I say this from experience).

 So now you know that Friesland is not only the province with the coolest flag (see Exhibit A) with it’s famous pompeblêdden (not hearts), but also that one province that speaks a language that is ridiculously close to English.